DiffPuter: Empowering Diffusion Models for Missing Data Imputation: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets.} We evaluate the proposed \modelname on ten real-world datasets of varying scales that are publicly available.
-We consider five datasets of only continuous features: California, Letter, Gesture, Magic, and Bean, and five datasets of both continuous and discrete features: Adult, Default, Shoppers, Beijing, and News.
+\textbf{Datasets.} We evaluate the proposed \modelname on ten public real-world datasets of varying scales.
+We consider five datasets of only continuous features: California, Letter, Gesture, Magic, and Bean, and four datasets of both continuous and discrete features: Adult, Default, Shoppers, and News.
 The detailed information of these datasets is presented in Appendix~\ref{appendix:datasets}.
-Following previous works~\cite{mot, tdm}, we study three missing mechanisms: 1) For missing completely at random (MCAR), the mask for each dimension of every sample is independently sampled from a Bernoulli distribution.
-2) For missing at random (MAR), we first select the columns that have no missing values and then employ a logistic model that takes these non-missing columns as input to generate the missing entries in the remaining columns.
-3) For MNAR, the masks are generated by a logistic model taking the masked inputs from MCAR.
+Following previous works~\citep{mot, tdm}, we study three missing mechanisms: MCAR, MAR, and MNAR.
 Differences between the three settings are in Appendix~\ref{appendix:missing}.
+In this section, we only report the performance in the MCAR setting, while the results of the other two settings are in Appendix~\ref{appendix:additional-experiments}.
 In the main experiments, we set the missing rate as $r = 30\%$.
 For each dataset, we generate $10$ masks according to the missing mechanism and report the mean and standard deviation of the imputing performance.
-In this section, we only report the performance in the MCAR setting, while the results of the other two settings are in Appendix~\ref{appendix:mar_and_mnar}.

-\paragraph{Baselines.} We compare \modelname with $16$ powerful imputation methods from different categories: 1) Distribution-matching methods based on optimal transport, including TDM~\cite{tdm} and MOT~\cite{mot}.
-2) Graph-based imputation methods, including GRAPE~\cite{grape}: a pure bipartite graph-based framework for data imputation, and IGRM~\cite{igrm}: a graph-based imputation method that iteratively reconstructs the friendship network.
-3) Iterative methods, including EM with multivariate Gaussian priors~\cite{em}, MICE~\cite{mice}, MIRACLE~\cite{miracle}, SoftImpute~\cite{softimpute}, and MissForest~\cite{missforest}.
-4) Deep generative models, including MIWAE~\cite{miwae}, GAIN~\cite{gain}, MCFlow~\cite{mcflow}, MissDiff~\cite{missdiff} and TabCSDI~\cite{tabcsdi}.
+\textbf{Baselines.} We compare \modelname with $16$ powerful imputation methods from different categories: 1) Distribution-matching methods based on optimal transport, including TDM~\citep{tdm} and MOT~\citep{mot}.
+2) Graph-based imputation methods, including GRAPE~\citep{grape}: a pure bipartite graph-based framework for data imputation, and IGRM~\citep{igrm}: a graph-based imputation method that iteratively reconstructs the friendship network.
+3) Iterative methods, including EM with multivariate Gaussian priors~\citep{em}, MICE~\citep{mice}, MIRACLE~\citep{miracle}, SoftImpute~\citep{softimpute}, and MissForest~\citep{missforest}.
+4) Deep generative models, including MIWAE~\citep{miwae}, GAIN~\citep{gain}, MCFlow~\citep{mcflow}, MissDiff~\citep{missdiff} and TabCSDI~\citep{tabcsdi}.
 It is worth noting that MissDiff and TabCSDI are also based on diffusion.
-We also compare with two recent SOTA imputing methods ReMasker~\cite{remasker} and HyperImpute~\cite{hyperimpute}.
+We also compare with two recent SOTA imputing methods ReMasker~\citep{remasker} and HyperImpute~\citep{hyperimpute}.